-MAINTENANCE AND CALIBRATION OF THE PI-2500 and PI-5000
+MAINTENANCE AND CALIBRATION OF THE PI-800 and PI-1600

-The PI-2500 and PI-5000 require only minimal maintenance.
-Mechanical components such as casters and hinges may need periodic lubrication.
+The PI-800 and PI-1600 require only minimal maintenance.
+Mechanical components such as latches may need periodic lubrication.
 External surfaces should be kept clean, and screws on access panels should be checked for tightness.
-The output stab adapter plates and interconnecting bus connections must be kept clean and smooth, and studs should be maintained in good condition.
+The output connectors must be kept clean and smooth, and bolts should be replaced if not in good condition.
 Poor output connections are the main cause of overheating and poor performance.

 Occasionally, or more often if used in dusty environments, it is important to inspect and clean interior components.
-Disconnect from all sources of power and remove all access covers.
-Carefully blow out any dust and inspect all connections for tightness and any sign of deterioration due to corrosion or overheating.
+Disconnect from all sources of power, place the unit face down on a protective pad on panel handles, and remove the rear cover.
+Flip unit over with output connectors down.
+Remove the eight screws on the front panel, and carefully pull the entire unit up and out of the enclosure.
+Carefully blow out any dust, and inspect all connections for tightness and any sign of deterioration due to corrosion or overheating.

-The fans should be cleaned with a damp rag and checked for signs of bearing wear by spinning.
+The fans should be cleaned with a damp rag, and checked for signs of bearing wear by spinning.
+Dust in the front panel screen should be blown out from inside with compressed air.

-Vernier brushes should be inspected for signs of wear or overheating and cleaned or replaced as required.
+Vernier brushes should be inspected for signs of wear or overheating, and cleaned or replaced as required.

-Calibration of the PI-2500 and PI-5000 requires accurate current measurement in 1000A, 2000A, and 4000A connections.
-Adjustment may be accomplished by means of the potentiometers accessible through the PI-2500 output face plate.
+Calibration of the PI-800 and PI-1600 requires accurate current measurement in both series and parallel connection.
+Adjustment may be accomplished by means of the potentiometers accessible through the chassis when the rear panel is removed.
+The pots correspond to the connection modes marked on the switch.